rlvlad/wt-project-2025/docs/sections/css_rules.typ

   }
   ```,
   [
-    According to project specifications, there must be #strong[at most 5 tracks per page]: we opted for a CSS grid.
-This works well along witht the `body` previously set because the grid can expand and shrink its items accordingly.
+    According to project the specifications (@project-breakdown), there must be #emph[at most 5 tracks per page]: we opted for a CSS grid.
+This works well along with the `body` previously set because the grid can expand and shrink its items accordingly.

     As per the navigation bar, the single items are themselves flexible boxes.
-The different is they are not allowed to wrap -- one might ask: why not, since the tracks must list the title and the album? because we handle that line break manually with the `<br` tag.
+The difference lies in the fact they are not allowed to wrap -- one might ask: why not, since the tracks must list both track title and album title? because we handle that line break manually with the `<br>` tag.
   ],
 )

 == Modal

 Finally, without a doubt the most difficult CSS component in this project is the modal, which is a dialog window created entirely with CSS.
-As a complex element, it can be broke into multiple parts:
+As a complex element, it can be broken in multiple parts:

 - The window
 ```css